bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page.rst

 Web Page
 ========

-This chapter shows how Web Pages and -content are used within Axon.ivy.
+This chapter shows how Web Pages and -content are used within Axon Ivy.

 Using Web Pages (web content) in a Business Process
 ---------------------------------------------------

-As an alternative to User Dialogs, you can display Web Pages or other web resources to the user of an Axon.ivy process application in a browser to let him or her interact with the executed process.
+As an alternative to User Dialogs, you can display Web Pages or other web resources to the user of an Axon Ivy process application in a browser to let him or her interact with the executed process.

 Such content is embedded within a business process by using the